COVID-19 pandemic in Colorado: Timeline

+↑ County where individuals with a positive case reside.
+Location of diagnosis and treatment may vary.; ↑ Reported confirmed and probable cases.
+Actual case numbers are probably higher.; ↑ Includes 279 international cases not assigned to any county.; ↑ Includes 2 international deaths not assigned to any county.; ↑ Excludes 1 death from an unknown county.; ↑ July 2019 population estimate from "U.S. Census Bureau Quick Facts: Colorado".
+United States Census Bureau.
+Retrieved July 29, 2020.; 1 2 Consolidated city-county;

 March 2020

 On March 5, 2020 public health officials reported the first two cases of coronavirus in the state.
 The first known case was a man in his 30s visiting Summit County who had traveled to Italy in February with a companion who later tested positive for the virus.
 The second case was an elderly woman in Douglas County who had traveled on an international cruise.
 Both cases were considered presumptive positives; they had been tested by the state but had not been sent to the Centers for Disease Control and Prevention(CDC) for verification.
 (Note: The state later moved to consider presumptive positive cases as positive, without requiring additional verification from the CDC.)

 On March 6, with six new cases of coronavirus, the case count climbed to eight, seven of whom had traveled abroad recently.

 On March 10, Governor Jared Polis declared a state of emergency.
 Polis also announced 17 total presumptive positive cases in the state.
 The state announced a drive-up testing facility for patients with a doctor's note in Denver's Lowry neighborhood, at no charge to the patients.

 On March 11, The University of Colorado Boulder (CU Boulder) cancelled the 72nd annual Conference on World Affairs.
 The Nederland Town Board of Trustees cancelled the annual Frozen Dead Guy Days, following a Boulder County Public Health recommendation.
 The event was scheduled for the weekend of March 13.

 On March 12, a Post Malone concert at Denver's Pepsi Center proceeded as scheduled, drawing a sellout-crowd of 20,000, likely the largest enclosed gathering in the U.S. before widespread lockdowns.

 On March 12, a CU Boulder employee received a presumptive positive test for COVID-19.
 The employee worked on March 9 from 8 a.m. to noon in limited areas of the Center for Community dining center.
 Despite Boulder County health's recommendations, the annual May Bolder Boulder race and the Boulder Creek Festival were still scheduled.
 Many major school districts, including Denver Public Schools, Jefferson County Public Schools and Cherry Creek Public Schools, announced closures lasting at least two weeks.
 Due to the current strain on medical facilities in mountain communities, Governor Jared Polis discouraged mountain travel for the elderly.